lf-lang/reactor-c/CONTRIBUTING.md

 #### Inlining-related performance optimizations

-Before attempting to encourage or force inlining, e.g. using the `inline` functions and/or parameterized macros, consider whether similar performance could be realized using link-time optimization instead.
+Before attempting to encourage or force inlining, e.g. using the `inline` keyword and/or parameterized macros, consider whether similar performance could be realized using link-time optimization instead.